ataulm/ataulm.github.io/README.md

 bundle exec jekyll build
 ```

 Then commit and push to master.
+GitHub will automatically generate the `_site` so there's no need to commit this (see `.gitignore`).
+Though the first build will take about 10 minutes, subsequent pushes seem to update within a minute, then the updated content should be available on [ataulm.github.io](https://ataulm.github.io).

 ## Writing posts